 - Pesto - optional

-- Balsamic vinegar - optional
+- Balsamic reduction - optional

-- Prepare skewers by putting a 1 to 2 cooked tortellini pieces, a cherry tomato, and a slice of pepper on a toothpick.
+- Prepare the skewers by putting 1 to 2 cooked tortellini pieces, a cherry tomato, and a slice of pepper on a toothpick.
 Make 20 or more skewers, depending on how much of each ingredient you have.

-Happy first week back at school!
+Happy first week back at school! – Lizzie